-

 But we’re not just imagining.

-The Snow Centre for Immune Health has a bold and ambitious goal to lead a new era of world-changing medical discoveries for immune health.
+The Snow Centre for Immune Health has an innovative and ambitious goal to lead a new era of world-changing medical discoveries for immune health.

 “We empower bold transformative research across Australia by backing the best and brightest researchers – and resourcing them with the tools they need to be world-class.”